Strengthening and Promoting EU Studies Across India (SAPHIRE)

 Dr. Preeti D Das

-Dr. Preeti D. Das is Assistant Professor at the Centre for Russian and Central Asian Studies, JNU.
+Dr. Preeti D. Das is Associate Professor at the Centre for Russian and Central Asian Studies, JNU.
 She has also taught at Lady Shri Ram College, Delhi University India, and taught Russian Language and Literature with focus on Eurasian and Russian literature.
 Dr. Das holds a five-year integrated post-graduation from Simferopol State University, Simferopol, Crimea and doctorate degree from, Jawaharlal Nehru University on Motif and Structure of Tales: a comparison of Indian and Asian tales.

 Prof. Bhaswati Sarkar